zemlyansky/importance/README.md

-# importance
+# Permutation feature importance package for browsers and Node.js

-**Compute feature importance of trained machine learning models using permutations**
+### Compute the relative importance of input variables of trained predictive models using feature shuffling

-When called, the `importance` function shuffles each feature `n` times and each time computes the difference between the base score (calculated with original features `X` and target variable `y`) and permuted data.
-Intuitively that shows how performance of a model decreases when we "remove" the feature.
+When called, the `importance` function shuffles each feature `n` times and computes the difference between the base score (calculated with original features `X` and target variable `y`) and permuted data.
+Intuitively that measures how the performance of a model decreases when we "remove" the feature.

 - More info about the method: [Permutation Feature Importance](https://christophm.github.io/interpretable-ml-book/feature-importance.html)
 - Permutation importance can be biased if features are highly correlated ([Hooker,  Mentch 2019](https://arxiv.org/pdf/1905.03151v1.pdf))